Can you tell us a little bit about yourself?

 One is summed up well by the ‘Red Rooster Line’ – the significant difference in Red Rooster outlets between the low SES Western Sydney and high SES North Sydney (becoming newsworthy a few years ago).

-While we can joke about this line, it highlights the reality that low SES areas have poorer quality of food.
-If the high number of fast food outlets wasn’t enough, access to fresh food can be more difficult due to transport issues and is often further away.
+While we can joke about this line, it highlights the reality that low SES areas have a poorer quality of food.
+If the high number of fast-food outlets wasn’t enough, access to fresh food can be more difficult due to transport issues and is often further away.
 I’m seeing people feed their families fast food meals like McDonald’s multiple nights a week.
 It’s just so easy in this area for that to be an option.

 It’s really no surprise that Campbelltown’s obesity rate is double the state average.